Districts of Madrid: Ópera

 As the name implies, this area around the Ópera metro stop is the location of Madrid's main Opera Theatre, the Teatro Real (Royal Theatre).
 In front of the theatre is the Palacio Real de Madrid, or Royal Palace.
 The Royal Palace is no longer used as a residence, but it has been kept intact, serving as a cultural monument that is occasionally used for state functions.
-It's one of largest palaces in Europe, surpassing even the Versailles Palace.
+It is one of largest palaces in Europe, surpassing even the Versailles Palace.

 Retiro

 Barrio Retiro is a classic neighbourhood surrounding the famous Buen Retiro Park, to the east of the center of the city.
 It is demographically the oldest neighbourhood in the city, but over the past five years the increasing number of flats for rent has been attracting young people and students to the area in growing numbers.
 The neighbourhood can be characterized by the style of its three most important areas.
 In the north, centering on Calle Ibiza, streets are in a grid pattern and buildings, normally 6-10 storeys, are packed closely together, creating a bustling atmosphere of small shops, bars, and restaurants.
 This area is very similar to the neighbouring Salamanca district.
 In the south, called Niño Jesus, the area is quieter, more spacious, and residential.
-In the west, the Jerónimos area, with its beautiful 18th and 19th century buildings and many museums (including the Museo del Prado), has few private residences, its large flats that often surpass 200 m² (2,150 sq ft) being mainly used for offices.
+In the west, the Jerónimos area, with its 18th and 19th century buildings and many museums (including the Museo del Prado), has few private residences, its large flats that often surpass 200 m2 (2,150 sq ft) being mainly used for offices.